Costs

 Estimated Costs

 Costs for students attending CU Boulder vary depending on college, school or program; residency classification, personal needs and individual interests.
-Estimates on the Bursar's Office website from the links below are based on 2022–23 rates.
+Visit the Bursar's Office website to view cost information.
 Tuition and fees are approved annually by the Board of Regents in accordance with the level of cash fund appropriations set for the university by the Colorado General Assembly.
-Rates are usually updated by June 1 on the Bursar's Office website.
-Please check back for current rates.
-Additional costs such as housing, transportation, medical and personal expenses are considered indirect costs and are not charged on the university bill, but should be considered for general planning purposes.
-See the Bursar's Office Costs pages for examples of indirect costs.
+Next year's rates are usually published on the Bursar's Office website by June 1.
+Tuition and fees are just one part of the overall cost to attend CU Boulder.
+The full cost of attendance for an academic year could also include expenses such as housing and food, transportation, books and supplies, and personal expenses.
+Please visit Understand Your Cost of Attendance for a full description of costs.

 Notes: